Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

 \subsection{A Bayesian algorithm for pattern reconstruction}

 The inference problem considered here, where we aim to recover a symmetric low-rank matrix from noisy observations, can be solved using a class of approximate message passing (AMP) algorithms for low-rank matrix factorisation called Low-RAMP.
 It was derived by Lesieur et al.~\cite{Lesieur2017a}, building on previous works~\cite{fletcher2012,matsushita2013a,Deshpande2014} that provided AMP algorithms for particular instances of low-rank matrix factorisation problems.
-Low-RAMP is an iterative algorithm that produces estimates for the mean $\hat{\vx}_i$ of the marginal distribution $p(\vx_i)$ and their covariance matrix $\sigma_i$.
+Low-RAMP is an iterative algorithm that produces estimates for the mean $\hat{\vx}_i$ of the marginal distribution of $p(\vx_i)$ and their covariance matrix $\sigma_i$, where $\vx_i$ is in general the $i$th column of the low-rank matrix $\mX$ that we are estimating by evaluating the posterior distribution~\eqref{eq:posterior}.
+In the present case, $\hat{\vx}_i$ is the mean of the estimated `tuning curve' of the $i$th neuron (see above).
 Using this framework, we will derive variants of the algorithm for the pattern reconstruction problem outlined in the previous section.
 We present the algorithm in detail in the Methods section.

-We also provide a \href{https://github.com/sgoldt/reconstructing_memories}{reference implementation}, a reference implementation of Low-RAMP for symmetric and bipartite matrix factorisation problems applicable to a number of different problems.
-It is designed to be easily extendable to other problems and also provides a number of further convenience methods.
+We also provide a \href{https://github.com/sgoldt/reconstructing_memories}{reference implementation} of Low-RAMP for symmetric and bipartite matrix factorisation problems applicable to a number of different problems.
+It is designed to be easily extendable to other problems and also provides a number of further utility functions.
 All the results in this paper can be reproduced using this code.